 RefluxStop is a silicon implant that is placed on the upper part of the stomach through laparoscopic (keyhole) surgery.

-Once implanted, the device is designed to prevent reflux by making it difficult for the lower oesophageal sphincter (LES) to ‘enter the chest’.
+Once implanted, the device prevents reflux by making it difficult for the lower oesophageal sphincter (LES) to ‘enter the chest’.

 What is the theory?

-A popular surgical treatment for reflux is the fundoplication procedure, where the top part of the stomach is wrapped around the LES.
+The fundoplication procedure is a popular surgical treatment for reflux, which involves wrapping the top part of the stomach around the LES.

 But, according to Implantica, this procedure compresses the food passageway and leads to other issues, such as swallowing problems and the inability to burp and vomit.